Equity and Inclusion

 Fostering Religious Inclusion – Produced by the Extension Center for Youth Development diversity and inclusion shared learning cohort, University of Minnesota.

-Inclusive 4-H – Wyoming 4-H compiled this collection of resources explaining individual disabilities such as AD-HD, Down’s syndrome, or visual impairment, and more.
+Inclusive 4-H – Wyoming 4-H compiled this collection of resources explaining individual disabilities such as AD-HD, Autism Spectrum Disorders, Down’s syndrome, visual impairment, and more.
 Important definitions are provided as well as causes, specific challenges, and important considerations for Extension professionals and 4-H volunteers.

 Leading the Way – A guide to autism-friendly youth organizations.

-Reaching Youth with Fetal Alcohol Spectrum Disorder (FASD) – Produced by the Extension Center for Youth Development diversity and inclusion shared learning cohort, University of Minnesota.
+Reaching Youth with Fetal Alcohol Spectrum Disorder – Produced by the Extension Center for Youth Development diversity and inclusion shared learning cohort (University of Minnesota).